 For a relaxing way to see Granger Lake, let local fishing guide Tommy Tidwell take you out Crappie Fishing (by the way, Crappie rhymes with “floppy”).
 These small freshwater fish like to hide out in the tangled vegetation underwater, but Tommy knows exactly where to find them and can help you catch a fish in no time.
 It’s a perfect way to show kids the ropes of fishing!

-And if you’ve got leftover bread from all that BBQ, there are a ton of ducks at Murphy Park that will be happy to take it off your hands.
+And at the end of the day, if you’ve got leftover bread from all that BBQ, there are a ton of ducks at Murphy Park that will be happy to take it off your hands.